nrpl/nrpl.github.io/logging/jdk-logging-in-10-minutes.md

 java.util.logging.FileHandler.pattern=demo.log
 java.util.logging.FileHandler.formatter=java.util.logging.SimpleFormatter
 ```
-As you can see, we configure a seconds appender and set the levels within the properties file.
+As you can see, we configure a second appender and set the levels within the properties file.
 Remove the programatic configuration in the java class:
 ```java
 import java.util.logging.Logger;